-Gabbert Hill Natural Area Land Management Plan (2010) was prepared by the City of Gresham Department of Environmental Services in November of 2010.
+Gabbert Hill Natural Area Land Management Plan (2010) was prepared by the City of Gresham Department of Environmental Services in November 2010.
 The focus of this document is to protect and restore the property's natural resources and enhance habitat that is desirable for native species while allowing low-impact, passive recreational activities.

-The Gabbert Hill Interim Access Plan (2012) Gabbert Butte (identified as Darby Ridge in this plan) was used for hiking by neighbors prior to Metro's purchase.
-An Interim Access Plan was developed to clarify and agree on appropriate access for the near-term as well as develop a strategy for trail location, maintenance and wayfinding signs until a master plan could be completed.
+Gabbert Hill Interim Access Plan (2012)

+Gabbert Butte (identified as Darby Ridge in this plan) was used for hiking by neighbors prior to Metro's purchase.
+An interim access plan was developed to clarify and agree on appropriate access for the near-term as well as develop a strategy for trail location, maintenance and wayfinding signs until a master plan could be completed.
 This plan highlighted the need for a more comprehensive master plan for Gabbert Butte.

-The East Buttes Site Conservation Plan (2014) The East Buttes Site Conservation Plan (SCP) was prepared by Metro staff in March of 2014 for the Metromanaged property throughout the East Buttes.
-The SCP developed recommendations for habitat management and identified conservation targets for the area.
-The East Buttes SCP identifies that public access should be limited to all natural areas south of Butler Road.
-These areas are classified by Metro as "habitat preserves".
-Three nearby buttes are classified as "habitat preserves" - East and West Bliss Buttes, as well as Towle Butte, which is directly to the south.
-The SCP identified Gabbert Butte as a priority for public access.
+East Buttes Site Conservation Plan (2014)

+The East Buttes Site Conservation Plan was prepared by Metro staff in March 2014 for the Metro-managed property throughout the East Buttes.
+The plan developed recommendations for habitat management and identified conservation targets for the area.
+The plan identifies that public access should be limited in all natural areas south of Butler Road.
+The Site Conservation Plan identified Gabbert Butte as a priority for public access.

 3. Landscape context

 East Buttes habitat conservation

 Upland forest

 The East Buttes are covered with upland forests, containing a mix of coniferous and deciduous trees.
 Though this type of forest is common in the Pacific Northwest, the growth of cities has fragmented and reduced the amount of upland forest habitat in the urban area.
 The lands protected in the East Buttes are very important for wildlife because they preserve core areas of forest within a developing area.
 Contiguous areas of 30 or more acres are generally considered a minimum "large" patch size, a threshold where sensitive wildlife are able to live.

 Wetlands and intermittent drainage corridors

 There are multiple springs, associated wetlands and headwater streams throughout the East Buttes, including several that begin on Gabbert Butte.
-Despite the diminutive size of many of these resources, the mosaic of these features across the buttes provides important habitat for multiple species, including frogs and salamanders that can be found from high on the buttes to their base, along the Springwater Trail.
+Despite the diminutive size of many of these resources, the mosaic of these features across the buttes provides important habitat for multiple species, including frogs and salamanders that can be found from high on the buttes to their base along the Springwater Trail.
 Abundant bird life is associated with riparian vegetation that surround these resources.
-Habitat for migrating birds and resident wildlife The East Buttes are important to migrating birds, who need places to stop, eat, and rest along their journey.
-For wildlife in the area, the protected areas of the East Buttes provide a home with places to hunt and forage.
-They also provide connections to streams, rivers and larger habitat areas.
-Biodiversity connectivity From a wildlife corridor perspective, the East Buttes natural areas help connect the resources of the Clackamas River and Johnson Creek watersheds.
-This is important for the long-term health and diversity of species as they try to adapt to habitat loss due to urban development and climate change.